A novel coding scheme

 What is effective communication

 Zhou et al. were primarily searching for a coding scheme that reflects focus on the dental staff’s encouragement- centered interaction approach.
 The scheme supports the effective communication in pediatric dentistry, and at the same time, enables inclusion of novel behavioral codes that are specific to a clinical context and communication content.
-Researchers looking into nurse-child interaction in elderly homes or doctor-child interaction in a hospital might also benefit from this novel coding scheme.
+Researchers looking into nurse-child interaction in older persons homes or doctor-child interaction in a hospital might also benefit from this novel coding scheme.

 Focus on verbal and non-verbal behavior